liuliu/ccv/doc/nnc-alloc.md

 Conclusion
 ----------

 I believe the above algorithm is the first to address the tensor allocation problem with partial memory reuse and loop efficiency in mind.
-The algorithm also is presented as an extensible framework that can be considered in the future to support more control structures (such as *switch* statement).
+This algorithm is also presented as an extensible framework that can be considered in the future to support more control structures.